-A minimum supply of plant-based foods must always be available according the following.
+A minimum supply of plant-based foods must always be available according to the following.

-Restaurant - A selection with at least 2 main courses and 2 desserts.
+Restaurant - A selection with at least two main courses and two desserts.

-Café - 2 different kinds of pastries.
-2 simpler cold or hot dishes, for example salads and sandwiches of various kinds.
+Café - two different kinds of pastries. two simpler cold or hot dishes, for example salads and sandwiches of various kinds.

-Hotel - 2 main courses for both lunch and dinner.
+Hotel - two main courses for both lunch and dinner.